 Traditionally in the US, Thanksgiving is one of those rare holidays that is celebrated by the entire population.
 It doesn’t matter what religion you are, where you come from, what you do, or who your family is, because giving thanks is a universal practice that can cross any division.
-Whether you are American, British, Iranian, Nigerian, Indian, or Emirati, we should all give thanks this year for something.
+Whether you are American, British, Iranian, Nigerian, Indian, or Emirati, we can all give thanks this year for something.

-As a foreigner in this land, we can give thanks to the locals who have graciously opened up their country to us, and to the leadership, who has shouldered our burdens and extended their acceptance and care to all of us, regardless of nationality, simply because we call this place home.
-We can give thanks for our neighbors who have laughed with us, cried with us, and held each other up with humor and empathy through the darkest days.
-We can give thanks for our families, who even when we are separated, continue to find ways to connect with one another over this amazing thing called the internet – which we are also thankful for.
-We can give thanks for our health and the health of our loved ones – which is no longer something we can take for granted.
+As a foreigner in this land, we can give thanks to the locals who have graciously opened up their country to us, and to the leadership, who have shouldered our burdens and extended their acceptance and care to all of us, regardless of nationality, simply because we call this place home.
+We can give thanks for our families, and the warm, emotional embrace of a loved one whom we had been separated from for over a year.